andyliangtw/LINE-BOT-Akinator/README.md

      - If not, you can tell Akinator who you thought to help improve Akinator better!
 2. Change language of the BOT as well as the Akinator
 3. Play in 'Child Mode'
+4. Add warning and confirmation before restarting the game.

 ## References